 - Cover one turkey half with plastic wrap; flatten to 1/2-in. thickness.
 Remove plastic; place half of pancetta and sage over turkey.
 Roll up jelly-roll style, starting with a short side; tie with kitchen string.
 Repeat with the remaining turkey, pancetta and sage.
 Combine the flour, salt and pepper; sprinkle over each turkey.

 - In a large skillet, brown turkey in butter on all sides.
 Place on a rack in a shallow roasting pan.
-Bake, uncovered, at 325° for 1-1/4 to 1-1/2 hours or until a meat thermometer reads 170°.
+Bake, uncovered, at 325° for 1-1/4 to 1-1/2 hours or until a thermometer reads 170°.
 Let stand for 15 minutes before slicing.

 - Meanwhile, in the same skillet, saute shallots and garlic, stirring to loosen browned bits from pan.
 Add wine; bring to a boil.
 Cook until liquid is reduced by half.
 Stir in the cream, rosemary, sage, salt and pepper; cook for 3-4 minutes or until thickened.
 Serve with turkey.
 Yield: 12 servings.